chmuldoon/Pathfindr-Js-Project/README.md

 ## Summary
   Pathfindr is an interactive visualization of pathfinding algorithms.
 It was created over the course of a week with the usage of Node.js and Jquery.
 The user may move start and end points, as well as create obstacles and paths.
-  The current version uses [Dijkstra's Shortest Path First Algorithm], however an A* version is in development.
+  The current version visualizes a Breadth First Search, [Dijkstra's Shortest Path First Algorithm], and A* Search Alogrithm.